blutorange/stltools/README.md

 # Purpose

-Create stl subtitle file supporting colors, boldface, italics, underlining; in order to get formatted subtitles on youtube.
+Create subtitles in the stl format.
+Support colors, boldface, italics, underlining; in order to get formatted subtitles on youtube.

 You may also be interested in this project, converting subtitles from stl